ktgw0316/LightZone/windows/BUILD-Windows-msys2.md

     cd windows
     ant build-installer

-If you want to build a 32-bit binary on 64-bit machine, specify TARGET variable:
+If you want to build a 32-bit binary on 64-bit machine, specify TARGET_ARCH variable:

-    TARGET=i386 ant build-installer
+    TARGET_ARCH=i386 ant build-installer

 ### Known build issues
 -   In LightZone there are now no version information.
 There was a problem with rc.exe from MSSDK